 The average setting in the UK is 20.1°C. 70% of centrally heated homes are heated twice a day - normally in the morning and the evening, which limits heat loss in the evenings and during working hours.

 Of course, having a colder house will mean having a lower heating bill.
 It is generally thought that every degree you increase your thermostat by will add an extra £60 to your heating bill per year.
-And the better your insulation is, the better value for money your heating energy will be, as less will be wasted.
+The better your insulation is, the more efficient your heating system

 According to Ovo Energy